chipsalliance/chisel/docs/src/explanations/optional-groups.md

 ```

-After compilation, this will produce four Verilog files (one for `Foo` and one
+After compilation, this will produce three group include files with the
-for each optional group definition in module `Foo`):

-1. `Foo`
-1. `Foo_Verification`
-1. `Foo_Verification_Assert`
-1. `Foo_Verification_Debug`

-The ports of each module created from an optional group will be automatically
-determined based on what that group captured from outside the group.
-In the
-example above, the `Verification` group definition captured port `a`.
-Both the
-`Assert` and `Debug` group definitions captured `a` and `a_d0`.

-Additionally, three bind files (one for each optional group declaration):
+following filenames.
+One file is created for each optional group:

 1. `groups_Foo_Verification.sv`
 1. `groups_Foo_Verification_Assert.sv`